Systolic inequalities for K3 surfaces via stability conditions: Categorical systoles and categorical volumes

-\begin{Rmk} The support property of stability conditions guarantees that the systole $\sys(\sigma)$ is a positive number, and is attained by the absolute value of the central charge of a stable object. \end{Rmk}
+in the definition of systole must be attained by some $\sigma$-semistable object $E$.
+In fact, the systole must be attained by some $\sigma$-\emph{stable} object: if $E$ is a $\sigma$-semistable object and not a $\sigma$-stable object, then it is clear that the absolute value of the central charge of any non-trivial $\sigma$-stable factor of $E$ is strictly less than $|Z_{\sigma}(E)|$. \end{Rmk}

-Another source of motivation of Definition \ref{def:sys} is a conjectural description of stability conditions on the Fukaya categories of Calabi--Yau manifolds, proposed by Bridgeland and Joyce.

-\begin{Conj}[\cite{BriSurvey}, Section 2.4 and \cite{Joyce}, Conjecture 3.2] Let $Y$ be a Calabi--Yau manifold equipping with a symplectic form $\omega$, and $\D^\pi\Fuk(Y,\omega)$ be the derived Fukaya category of $Y$.
-For any holomorphic top form $\Omega$ on $Y$, there exists a natural Bridgeland stability condition on $\D^\pi\Fuk(Y,\omega)$, such that the central charges are given by the period integrals along Lagrangians